Manimal

-Manimal is an American superhero television series created by Glen A. Larson and Donald R. Boyle, it ran on NBC from September 30 to December 17, 1983.
+Manimal is an American superhero television series created by Glen A. Larson and Donald R. Boyle which aired on Fridays at 9:00 pm ET on NBC from September 30 to December 17, 1983.
 The show centers on the character Jonathan Chase (Simon MacCorkindale), a shape-shifting man who can turn himself into any animal he chooses.
 He uses this ability to help the police solve crimes.

-The series ended after a brief eight episode run, but has since become a minor cult classic.
+The series ended after an eight-episode run.

 Opening narration

 For every episode except the pilot, actor William Conrad recites the opening narration that tells of Chase's wealthy present life and his early days in Africa with his missionary father:

 Overview

 Manimal premiered as a 90-minute pilot that aired on September 30, 1983.
 The series featured the story of Jonathan Chase, a shape-shifter who could turn himself into any animal he chose, and used this ability to fight crime.
-Only two people were aware of Jonathan's secret, his friend Ty Earl and Police Detective Brooke Mackenzie.
+Only two people were aware of Jonathan's secret, his friend Ty Earl and police detective Brooke Mackenzie.
 Jonathan and Ty would assist Brooke with a case she was working on, with Jonathan transforming himself into an animal when it became useful.

 While Jonathan had the ability to change himself into any animal, he would transform into a hawk and a black panther in nearly every episode.
 In some episodes, he would transform into a third animal, such as a horse, dolphin, bear, or bull, with the transformation taking place offscreen, though once he was shown becoming a snake.
 In one episode, he was shown to be able to assume the aspect of various animals simultaneously, rather than adopt their forms, such as the agility and speed of a panther or the suppleness and fast strikes of a snake.
 The transformation sequences were designed and created by the Academy Award-winning SFX artist Stan Winston.

 Another aspect of the transformations that added to the show's camp factor involved Chase's clothing during a transformation: He was depicted generally wearing a three-piece suit and tie, and the viewer would see it rip off him as he shape-shifted into an animal, though once the transformation was complete there would be no sign of his discarded clothing.
 A bit later, he would transform back into human form with all of his clothing perfectly restored upon his person, even if he was unconscious.